Yash0605/DSA/Practice/Trees/Lowest Common Ancestor of a Binary Search Tree/readme.md

 Following this we can have these cases:

-1) Given nodes can both be on the left subtree => Traverse the Left sub tree till both the nodes are in diff sub trees => then return this node
+1. Given nodes can both be on the left subtree => Traverse the Left sub tree till both the nodes are in diff sub trees => then return this node

-2) Given nodes can both be on the right subtree => Traverse the Right sub tree till both the nodes are in diff sub trees => then return this node
+2. Given nodes can both be on the right subtree => Traverse the Right sub tree till both the nodes are in diff sub trees => then return this node

-3) One of the given nodes is the ancestor of another => Return the ancestor node
+3. One of the given nodes is the ancestor of another => Return the ancestor node

-4) Both nodes are in diff sub trees => return the root node.
+4. Both nodes are in diff sub trees => return the root node.

+## `Prac2`

+Knew both the solutions i.e for the LCA in Binary tree and LCA in BST.
+BST is easier we just need to check based on the vals which subtrees the node will be part of.
+Iterative solution may be better if space is a concern => need to remember this as well might help in interviews!